sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/02-related-resource.markdown

 -   `webSites`: Child sites.
 -   `embeddedWebPages`: Site pages.

-Also note that the attribute `publicURL` is a URL.
+Also note that the `publicURL` attribute is a URL.
 However, this is the URL to access the site in a browser---it's not an API endpoint.
 So how can you identify which URLs are API endpoints for resources?
 This is an excellent question!
 The hypermedia format typically has a way to identify resources.
 This example uses [the JSON-LD format](https://json-ld.org/), which identifies related resources via the `@context` attribute.
 Note that the `@context` attribute in the above response lists the attributes that contain the resource URLs.
-Other formats may use an attribute (e.g., `_links`) to separate related resource URLs from other URLs.
+Other formats may use a unique attribute (e.g., `_links`) to separate related resource URLs from other URLs.

-Alternatively, you can identify related resources by consulting the schema definition for the resources.
+Alternatively, you can identify related resources by consulting the schema definition.
 The schema sets the attributes' semantics and type.
 For more information about schemas and the model used in the API, see the [API Vocabulary tutorial](/develop/tutorials/-/knowledge_base/7-1/api-vocabulary).

 Note that it's typically easier to identify related resources via the response,